AMIT-HSBI/NonLinearSystemNeuralNetworkFMU.jl/README.md

       * Replace equations with ONNX evaluation done by [ONNX Runtime](https://onnxruntime.ai/) in generated C code.
       * Re-compile FMU.
+        * Environment variable `ORT_DIR` has to be set and point to the ONNX runtime directory (with include/ and lib/ inside).

 ## Known Limitations